-- Add your name to ICC’s Disaster Response Network (DRN).
-The DRN gives member building safety professionals the opportunity to volunteer to help jurisdictions who request aid with building damage assessment, building inspections and other code-related functions in disaster areas.
+The International Code Council and its 64,000 members have stood ready to help through its Disaster Response Network of building safety professionals who volunteer to help jurisdictions that request aid with building damage assessment, building inspections and other code-related functions in disaster areas

 - ICC News Release: Head off contractor fraud following Hurricanes Harvey and Irma